thytom/dwmbar/README.md

 print their output to stdout.

 Currently available default modules are:
-- archupdates		Gets the number of updates available **Arch Linux Only**
+- archupdates		&tab&tabGets the number of updates available **Arch Linux Only**
-- backlight			Shows the brightness of the screen
+- backlight			&tab&tabShows the brightness of the screen
-- battery			Gets battery percentage
+- battery			&tab&tabGets battery percentage
-- bluetooth			Shows bluetooth status
+- bluetooth			&tab&tabShows bluetooth status
-- cpuload			Shows the CPU load in %
+- cpuload			&tab&tabShows the CPU load in %
-- date				Shows the calendar date
+- date				&tab&tabShows the calendar date
-- daypercentage		Shows how far through the day you are, in %
+- daypercentage		&tab&tabShows how far through the day you are, in %
-- disksize			Shows the disk usage
+- disksize			&tab&tabShows the disk usage
-- ethernet			Shows ethernet connection
+- ethernet			&tab&tabShows ethernet connection
-- internet			Shows whether internet is available (TODO)
+- internet			&tab&tabShows whether internet is available (TODO)
-- mail				Shows how much mail you have
+- mail				&tab&tabShows how much mail you have
-- mpd				Shows MPD status
+- mpd				&tab&tabShows MPD status
-- ram				Shows RAM usage
+- ram				&tab&tabShows RAM usage
-- redshift			Shows current screen temperature from Redshift
+- redshift			&tab&tabShows current screen temperature from Redshift
-- sunmoon			Displays a sun or moon for time of day
+- sunmoon			&tab&tabDisplays a sun or moon for time of day
-- temperature		Displays the temperature of the CPU
+- temperature		&tab&tabDisplays the temperature of the CPU
-- time				Displays time
+- time				&tab&tabDisplays time
-- todo				Prints the number of todos for the "t" todo manager
+- todo				&tab&tabPrints the number of todos for the "t" todo manager
-- tor				Prints if the tor service is enabled
+- tor				&tab&tabPrints if the tor service is enabled
-- volume			Prints volume in %
+- volume			&tab&tabPrints volume in %
-- volumebar			Displays a volume bar
+- volumebar			&tab&tabDisplays a volume bar
-- weather			Shows weather info
+- weather			&tab&tabShows weather info
-- wifi				Shows wifi connection
+- wifi				&tab&tabShows wifi connection

 # Possible Features